vfarcic/vfarcic.github.io/devops23/pv-demo.md

 ---

 * In case of EKS, we created a new StorageClass (most other flavors have it out-of-the-box)
-* We output a new Jenkins definition with a PersistentVolumeClaim that uses the newly created StorageClass

 ## Using Storage Classes